Understanding Value of Equity Markets

-Is stock market something different?
-It is a place where share are bought and sold.
-Seller demands a price that is quoted on Screen but do you know the VALUE.
+Is the stock market something different?
+It is a place where shares are bought and sold.
+The seller demands a price that is quoted on Screen but do you know the VALUE.
 For example, let say Reliance is quoted at Rs.
 1000 per share.
-Now this is the price but what is the VALUE.
+Now, this is the price but what is the VALUE.
 Not many would have the answer.
-So we all understand the price in stock market as it is quoted before us, but we seldom understand its VALUE.
+So we all understand the price in the stock market as it is quoted before us, but we seldom understand its VALUE.

 Calculated PE of any stock

-To understand the value of share market, we need to understand PE of SENSEX.
-But let’s first try to understand how P/E is calculated for single stock.
+To understand the value of the share market, we need to understand the PE of SENSEX.
+But let’s first try to understand how P/E is calculated for a single stock.

 PE=Price (MPS-Market Price Per Share )/Earning (EPS-Earning Per Share)

-To understand PE, we need to first understand Price and the earning per share (EPS) of stock for this we take example of Infosys.
-Current Market Price of Infosys is Rs.
+To understand PE, we need to first understand the Price and the earning per share (EPS) of stock for this we take the example of Infosys.
+The current Market Price of Infosys is Rs.
 3000.
-Now what about earning per share?
-If we divide the Total Net profit (past 12 months) of Infosys by the numbers of shares it has, we will get what is known as Earning per share so EPS of infosys comes out to be 111.
-Now we can divide Price by EPS, we will get infosys current PE that is 27(3000/111).
-In simple words PE is nothing but the price that an investors ready to pay to earn Re.
+Now, what about earning per share?
+If we divide the Total Net profit (past 12 months) of Infosys by the number of shares it has, we will get what is known as Earning per share so the EPS of Infosys comes out to be 111.
+Now we can divide Price by EPS, we will get Infosys current PE that is 27(3000/111).
+In simple words, PE is nothing but the price that investors are ready to pay to earn Re.
 1 every year.
-So in case of infosys people are ready to pay Rs27 to earn Rs.
+So in the case of Infosys people are ready to pay Rs27 to earn Rs.
 1 every year.

 BSE SENSEX PE Ratio equity